 Hey Fitness Fanatics!

 My name is Charlie and I work for Team Shape.
-I recently joined the Team from the UK.
+I recently joined the team from the UK.
 Some of you may have already been in contact with me via social media.
 I want to be as transparent with you as possible and tell you everything that I am doing to lose body fat.

-I feel this situation may be all too familiar with a great number of you, as it is natural for people to have to prioritize other aspects of life at certain times and your fitness may have to take a back seat.
+I feel this situation may be all too familiar with a number of you, as it is natural to have to prioritize other aspects of life at certain times and your fitness may have to take a back seat.
 It is, however, equally important, to find some time to be active.
 We have written a blog that explains what happens to your body when you stop exercising.
 View it here

 The Upcoming Blog Series

 Our upcoming blog series will be a little different from the content we normally post.
 This series will not directly be informative articles about nutrition, training regimes or the latest fit-tech.
 Instead and I hope it interests you, you will follow my shred transformation.
 I have set myself a target of getting from 14.5% body fat to 12% in a month.
-My long term goal is to get the leanest I have ever been and alongside this be the fittest I have been in a long time.
+My long-term goal is to get the leanest I have ever been.
+And alongside this be the fittest I have been in a long time.